-• Oversee the work of the external auditor engaged for the purpose of preparing or issuing an auditor's report or performing such other audit, review or attest services for the Corporation, including the resolution of disagreements between management and the external auditor regarding financial reporting.
+• Subject to the appointment of the Corporation's external auditor by the Corporation's shareholders, be directly responsible for the appointment, compensation, retention, and oversight of the work of the external auditor engaged for the purpose of preparing or issuing an auditor's report or performing such other audit, review or attest services for the

+Corporation, including the resolution of disagreements between management and the external auditor regarding financial reporting.
+The external auditor shall report directly to the Audit Committee.
-• Review and approve the audit plans, scope and proposed audit fees.

-• Annually review the independence of the external auditors by receiving a report from the independent auditor detailing all relationships between them and the Corporation.

-• Discuss with the auditors the results of the audit, any changes in accounting policies or practices and their impact on the financials, as well as any items that might significantly impact financial results.

-• Receive a report from the auditors on critical accounting policies and practices to be used, all alternative treatments of financial information within IFRS that have been discussed with management, including the ramifications of the use of such alternative treatments, and the treatment preferred by the auditor.

-• Receive an annual report from the auditors describing the audit firm's internal qualitycontrol procedures, and material issues raised by the most recent internal quality-control review, or peer review, of the firm, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more audits carried out by the firm, and any steps taken to deal with any such issues.

-• Ensure regular rotation of the lead partner and reviewing partner.

-• Evaluate the performance of the external auditor and the lead partner annually.
+- Through direct communication with the external auditor, receive and review the audit plans, scope and proposed audit fees. - Annually review the independence of the external auditors by receiving a written report from the independent auditor detailing all relationships between them and the Corporation, consistent with the requirements of the Public Company Accounting Oversight Board, actively engaging in a dialogue with the external auditors with respect to any disclosed relationships or services that may impact the objectivity and independence of the external auditors, and taking appropriate action to oversee the independence of the external auditors. - Discuss with the auditors the results of the audit, any changes in accounting policies or practices and their impact on the financials, as well as any items that might significantly impact financial results. - Receive a report from the auditors on critical accounting policies and practices to be used, all alternative treatments of financial information within IFRS that have been discussed with management, including the ramifications of the use of such alternative treatments, and the treatment preferred by the auditor. - Receive an annual report from the auditors describing the audit firm's internal quality-control procedures, and material issues raised by the most recent internal quality-control review, or peer review, of the firm, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more audits carried out by the firm, and any steps taken to deal with any such issues. - Ensure regular rotation of the lead partner and reviewing partner. - Evaluate the performance of the external auditor and the lead partner annually. - Separately meet with the auditors, apart from management, at least once a year.

-• Recommend to the Board of Directors: (i) the external auditor to be nominated for the purpose of preparing or issuing an auditor's report or performing other audit, review or attest services for the Corporation, and (ii) the compensation of the external auditor.

-• Separately meet with the auditors, apart from management, at least once a year.